kogutu/site/_posts/2017-02-06-the-4-key-elements-of-a-conversation.md

 - Conversational Interfaces

 ---
-Conversational Interfaces is a term often used to define systems that hold "human-like" conversations, examples include; Chatbots, Voice User Interfaces, and Embodied Conversational Agents.
+Conversational Interfaces is a term often used to define systems that hold "human-like" conversations, examples include: Chatbots, Voice User Interfaces, and Embodied Conversational Agents.
 The user interacts with these using text input, voice recognition, and gestures.
 These types of interfaces are often unable to provide a good conversational experience.
 In order to create a better experience we need to be aware of the following 4 key elements of human-to-human conversations and how they relate to conversational interfaces.

 ## 1. Turn-taking
 > A turn is one interaction between the user and the system, and a conversation is made of at least two turns.